How to Build an ADU in San Francisco

 July 29, 2020

-Accessory Dwelling Units (ADUs),also called secondary units, in-law units, or cottages, are units added to existing or new residential units on a property.
-This program applies to both single-family and multi-family buildings.
+Accessory Dwelling Units (ADUs),also called secondary units, in-law units, tiny homes, granny flats or cottages, are units added to existing or new residential units on a property.
+This secondary units are allowed on both single-family and multi-family buildings.
 In this article, we'll cover the procedure on getting the permit to add and ADU to existing single-family homes.

 ADU or no ADU?